2008 Dodge Nitro

 Our test Nitro R/T was equipped with standard 20-inch chromed aluminum wheels, and they sure are showy.
 The much narrower sidewall on the 20-inch tires doesn't appear to offer much defense against flats.

-InteriorThe SXT comes in a basic cloth, but the cloth in the SLT and R/T is something called YES Essentials; it claims to repel stains, control odors and reduce static electricity.
+InteriorThe SXT comes in a basic cloth, but the cloth in the SLT and R/T is something called YES Essentials; Dodge claims it repel stains, control odors and reduces static electricity.
 The optional perforated charcoal leather with red stitching in our test R/T was beautiful.
 The front buckets were very comfortable and supportive, with excellent bolstering.

-The steering wheel is a handsome four-spoke, with a big center hub and thick spokes at 9:00 and 3:00 o'clock, smaller spokes at 5 and 7; the info center buttons are under your thumb on the big spokes.
+The steering wheel is a handsome four-spoker, with a big center hub and thick spokes at 9:00 and 3:00 o'clock, smaller spokes at 5 and 7; the info center buttons are under your thumb on the big spokes.
 There are three big main instruments: speedo in center, tach on right and fuel and temp on left.
 They're very good looking and especially legible, with the digital information still visible in the sun because the three pods are thoughtfully shrouded.
 Chrysler does gauges right, and generally blows GM out of the water when it comes to handsome style and function.
+On the other hand, Dodge trails GM when it comes to materials quality.
+Like most Dodges, the Nitro's interior materials are largely plastic and don't impart the feel of luxury or quality.
+A few more soft-touch surfaces would be nice.

 There's good front seat legroom, and it feels like there's even more because the dashboard is narrow, making the cabin feel nothing like that in a minivan.
 The dash also has an insert over the center stack, about 6 by 9 inches with grippy rubber at the bottom, and it's perfect for, well, things.
 The glovebox is the full width of the passenger side.